biigle/biigle/README.md

 4. Update the running Docker containers: `docker-compose up -d`.

 5. If the update requires a database migration, do this:
-   1. Run the migrations `docker-compose exec app php artisan migrate`
+   1. Run the migrations `./artisan migrate`
-   2. Turn off the maintenance mode: `docker-compose exec app php artisan up`
+   2. Turn off the maintenance mode: `./artisan up`

 6. Run `docker image prune` to delete old Docker images that are no longer required after the update.